hyprwm/hyprland-wiki/content/hyprland-plugins/development/advanced.md

 ### Why use findFunctionsByName?

-Why use that instead of e.g. `&CCompositor::focusWindow`?
+Why use that instead of, e.g., `&CCompositor::focusWindow`?
 Two reasons:

 1. Less breakage.